i05nagai/memorandum/language/english_speaking.md

         * The issue is too important to quibble over.
     * There's no point quibbling about/over a couple of dollars.
     * a complaint or criticism about something that is not very important
+* bicker
+    * to argue about unimportant matters
+    * They were bickering over what to order and where to sit.
+    * They're always bickering with each other about/over their personal problems.
 * pelvis
     * the bones that form a bowl-shaped structure in the area below the waist at the top of the legs, and to which the leg bones and spine are joined
 * resemble